GoogleForCreators/web-stories-wp/docs/external-template-creation.md

 };
 ```

-Once you've completed this step, your new sticker should now appear with the other stickers appended to the bottom of the shapes panel if the `enableStickers` feature flag is enabled.
+Once you've completed this step, your new sticker should now appear with the other stickers appended to the bottom of the shapes panel.

 ### Inserting stickers (SVGs) into a story